perma-id/w3id.org/emmo/README.md

 ### Meaning of placeholders
-- `{NAME}`: Name part of an IRI, i.e. what follows after the hash sign.
+- `{NAME}`: Name part of an IRI, i.e., what follows after the hash sign.
-- `{VERSION}`; Version number.
+- `{VERSION}`: Version number.
 Must start with a digit to distinguish it from domain or path names.
 - `{PATH}`: Directory path within a github repository
-- `{MODULE}`: Filename of turtle file with the final .ttl stripped off
+- `{MODULE}`: Filename of turtle file with the final `.ttl` stripped off
 - `{DOMAIN}`: Name of domain ontology.
 Initial `domain-` is stripped off.
 - `{REPO_NAME}`: Name of GitHub repository for domain ontology.